schmittnieto/schmittnieto.github.io/_pages/about.md

 * **Hybrid Cloud Solutions:** Integrating on-premise (Azure Local) systems with cloud services to build agile and secure IT environments.
 * **Azure Virtual Desktop (AVD):** Designing and optimizing virtual desktop infrastructures to enhance efficiency and scalability.

-I also guide clients through their digital transformation journeys using modern tools like Azure DevOps, Terraform, and Bicep, along with frameworks such as the Cloud Adoption Framework (CAF) and the Well Architected Framework (WAF).
+I also guide clients through their digital transformation journeys using modern tools like Azure DevOps, Terraform and Bicep, along with frameworks such as the Cloud Adoption Framework (CAF) and the Well Architected Framework (WAF).

 ## Areas of Expertise